-RIS has a very humble historical origin.
-Although there were some exceptions, prior to World War II HR professionals (then referred to as "personnel" staff) performed basic employee record keeping as a service function with limited interaction on core Initial efforts business mission. to information about personnel were frequently limited to employee names and addresses, and perhaps some employment history often scribbled on 3x5 note cards.
+HRIS has a very humble historical origin.
+Although there were some exceptions, prior to World War II HR professionals (then referred to as "personnel" staff) performed basic employee record keeping as a service function with limited interaction on core business mission.
+Initial efforts to manage information about personnel were frequently limited to employee names and addresses, and perhaps some employment history often scribbled on 3x5 note cards.
 Between 1945 and 1960, organizations became more aware of human capital issues and began to develop formal processes for selection and development of employees.
-At the same time, organizations began to recognize the importance of on firm's employees' morale the overall effectiveness.
-While this period of change in the profession did not result in significant changes in (although employee files did become somewhat more complex), some believe that it set the stage for an explosion of changes that began in the 1960s and 1970s.
+At the same time, organizations began to recognize the importance of employees' morale on the firm's overall effectiveness.
+While this period of change in the profession did not result in significant changes in HRIS (although employee files did become somewhat more complex), some believe that it set the stage for an explosion of changes that began in the 1960s and 1970s.
 Moreover, Burbach and Dundon (2005) conducted a study to assess the strategic potential of HRIS to facilitate people management activities in 520 organizations in the Republic of Ireland.
 They found that foreign owned large organizations adopted HRIS more often than smaller Irish owned organizations.
+They also found that HRIS technologies were used for administrative rather than strategic decision-making purposes.
+Another recent study conducted by Delorme and Arcand (2010), aimed to elaborate on the development of the roles and responsibilities of HR practitioners from a traditional perspective to a strategic perspective, found that the introduction of new technologies in the organization affected the way HR professionals accomplished their tasks within the HR department and the rest of the organization.
+The study of Krishnan and Singh (2006) explored the issues and barriers faced by nine Indian organizations in implementing and managing HRIS.
 The main HRIS problems were lack of knowledge of HR department about HRIS and lack of importance given to HR department in these organizations.
 Cooperation is required across various functions and divisions of the organization for proper implementation of HRIS.